بروزرسانی: 26 تیر 1404

 re،ess their policies to ensure the practices are up to

-action plan in the event of a real cybersecurity attack.
+For all issuers, ongoing management of cybersecurity risks through regular weakness testing will ensure that muni،lities have an action plan in the event of a real cybersecurity attack.

 - Disclosures still s،uld be guided by